May 31, 2019

-Many women have asked themselves at one point or another; why do I need to have my period every month?
+We've all asked ourselves at one point or another; why do I need to have my period every month?

-A woman’s menstrual cycle can be broken down into a few main phases and each phase has a purpose accompanied by certain symptoms that make it recognizable.
+Your cycle can be broken down into a few main phases and each phase has a purpose, accompanied by certain observations and symptoms.

-This phase begins on the first day a woman experiences bleeding.
-The first day of this menstrual phase also marks day one of the follicular phase (days 1-14) which is a process in which a woman's ovaries begin to prepare an egg to be released for ovulation.
-Menstruation (or bleeding) on average lasts between 2-7 days.
+The first day of the menstrual phase also marks day one of the follicular phase (days 1-14).
+Throughout the follicular phase, your ovaries begin to prepare an egg to be released for ovulation.

-Beginning after a woman’s period, this phase is when the uterine lining has regenerated in preparation for pregnancy or receiving a fertilized egg.
-During this phase, the ovaries prepare the egg to be released into the uterus on day 14 (the day of ovulation) by increasing reproductive hormone production.
-If the egg is not fertilized by sperm, then the menstrual cycle continues to the next phase.
+From the start of your period (day 1) until ovulation, you're in the follicular phase.
+This phase is when the uterine lining thickens in preparation for a fertilized egg to be implanted, leading to pregnancy.
+During this phase, the ovaries ready the egg to be released into the uterus on day 14 (the day of ovulation) by increasing reproductive hormone production.

 Did you know?

 - The average woman will have 400-450 cycles during her lifetime.

 - Your voice might change depending on your cycle phase!

 - Period syncing with people you spend time with us a myth.